Thank You for Attending

 VP & Chief Open Source Officer, VMwareDirk is VMware’s Chief Open Source Officer, leading the company’s Open Source Program Office, directing the efforts and strategy around use of and contribution to open source projects and driving common values and processes across the company for VMware’s interaction with the open source communities.
 Before joining VMware, Dirk spent almost 15 years as Intel’s Chief Linux and Open Source Technologist.
 Before that, among other roles, he worked as Chief Technology Officer of SuSE and Unix Architect of Deutsche Bank.
 Dirk has been an active developer and contributor in several dozen open source projects since the early 1990s, today most of his work is on the Subsurface dive log project and many of the related open source projects around that.
 He currently is a member of the Board of the Linux Foundation.
 Dirk holds a degree in Mathematics and Computer Science from the University of Würzburg, Germany.
 He lives in Portland, OR.

-The Linux FoundationGreg is among a distinguished group of software developers who maintain Linux at the kernel level.
+Linux Kernel Developer & Fellow, The Linux FoundationGreg is among a distinguished group of software developers who maintain Linux at the kernel level.
 In his role as Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.

 Executive Director, The Linux FoundationJim's career spans three of the largest technology trends to rise over the last decade: mobile computing, cloud computing and open source software.
 Today, as executive director of The Linux Foundation, he uses this experience to accelerate innovation in technology through the use of open source and Linux.
 At The Linux Foundation, Jim works with the world’s largest technology companies, including IBM, Intel, Google, Samsung, Qualcomm, and others to help define the future of computing on the server, in the cloud, and on a variety of new mobile computing devices.
 His work at the vendor-neutral Linux Foundation gives him a unique and aggregate perspective on the global technology industry.
 Jim has been recognized for his insights on the changing economics of the technology industry.
 His writing has appeared in Businessweek, Wired, and other top technology journals, and he is a regular keynote speaker at industry events.
 He advises a variety of startups, including Splashtop, and sits on the boards of the Global Economic Symposium, Open Source For America, and Chinese Open Source Promotion Union.